travelgvm/TRAVEL/README.md

 4. **Statistical tests:** A set of functions for performing common statistical tests, enabling quick hypothesis testing and statistical validation within our data.
 5. **Machine Learning workflows:** Built-in utilities for machine learning, including data preparation functions, model evaluation metrics, and wrappers for popular ML algorithms, simplifying the end-to-end ML pipeline.

-These features allow the `obiwan` library to cover a broad range of tasks, making it a versatile and powerful tool in our project toolkit.
+These features allow the `travel` library to cover a broad range of tasks, making it a versatile and powerful tool in our project toolkit.

 ### Notebook Structure

 This notebook is organized into the following sections:
-1. **Installation and Setup** - Instructions on installing and setting up `obiwan`.
+1. **Installation and Setup** - Instructions on installing and setting up `travel`.
 2. **Usage Examples** - Practical examples to illustrate each functionality.
 3. **References and Documentation** - Helpful links and additional information for further exploration of the library.